Google Grant Ads White Paper

 Google Ad Grants is an excellent fundraising and marketing tool in which Google provides approved nonprofits and charities $10,000 per month in free advertising credit to spend on Google Ads.
 This $10,000 monthly allotment automatically renews each month so long as the organization stays in compliance with the Google Ad Grants requirement rules.
 There is no maximum benefit and there is no additional application for future months or years.

 With the extreme generosity of the program, over 100,000 nonprofits worldwide have taken advantage of Google Ad Grants at some point since the program was established in 2003 with around 35,000 nonprofits currently enrolled in the program.
-While this is a large number is means that an overwhelming percentage of nonprofits have never taken part in the program and that of those that had, most have not been able to keep up with the program’s requirements and thus are no longer receiving Google Ad Grants.
+While this is a large number it means that an overwhelming percentage of nonprofits have never taken part in the program and that of those that had, most have not been able to keep up with the program’s requirements and thus are no longer receiving Google Ad Grants.
 Once the grant is lost, it is almost impossible to get it activated again.

 Google Ad Grants can be a great fundraising and messaging option for almost all nonprofits.
 In America, for example, all 501(c)(3) organizations qualify for Google grants with the exception of schools, hospitals, or government organizations.
 Other countries have very similar rules though they vary slightly from country to country.
-In addition, to the fact that most charities and nonprofits quality for a Google Grant, it is also the case that there is not a competition for these ad grants and instead any organization that is eligible and submits the application correct can get a grant.
+In addition, to the fact that most charities and nonprofits qualify for a Google Grant, it is also the case that there is not a competition for these ad grants and instead any organization that is eligible and submits the application correctly can get a grant.
 You hear that right – there is not just a set number of grants given out.
-Instead Google gives out grants to all nonprofits that meet the eligibility criteria and navigate through the application submission process.
+Instead, Google gives out grants to all nonprofits that meet the eligibility criteria and navigate through the application submission process.

 Free advertising and marketing is something that can help just about every nonprofit so we recommend that every nonprofit sign up for Google Grants and the Google Ads allowance that it can provide.
-The ads can be used to drive thousands of additional individuals to your website each month which can help reach new supports and can amplify your message.
+The ads can be used to drive thousands of additional individuals to your website each month which can help reach new supporters and can amplify your message.